Shuffle extensions

 image

-KMS failure handling If your KMS translation fails, it is most likely due to network connectivity OR translation errors for the standard in use.
+If your KMS translation fails, it is most likely due to network connectivity OR translation errors for the standard in use.
 After running a translation, you should see the following three file categories in the admin panel:

 • translation standards - The available translation standards